On the Road - Towing a Small Travel Trailer

 Just make sure everything looks normal (nothing loose, tire getting low, etc.)

-- Each time you stop, check to make sure the trailer wheel hubs are not getting real hot.
+- Each time you stop, check to make sure the trailer wheel hubs are not getting really hot.

 - Keep your overall speed down.